Since its invention in 1898, the flashlight has been an invaluable tool for human beings, who, unlike cats, are unable to see in the dark.

-Controlled by two buttons instead of a twisty cap or a single on/off switch, the interface is quite intuitive.
-The bottom one is for turning the flashlight on and off (long press to access low light mode), and the top one lets you toggle between the 1, 30, and 180 lumen modes.
+The interface is intuitive and controlled by two buttons instead of a twisty cap or a single on/off switch.
+The bottom one is for turning the flashlight on and off (long press to access low light mode), and the top one lets you toggle between the 1, 30 and 180-lumen modes.
 A long press lets you access turbo mode.

 It has an IP54 water splash rating, so it can get lightly wet without issues, and the exposed port won’t be affected because it’s USB type C, which is in itself IPX8 rated.
-As always, USB-C provides accessibility, so the TIP SE can be easily charged at your desk, car, or nightstand.
+USB-C provides great accessibility, so the TIP SE can be easily charged at your desk, car or nightstand.

-Unfortunately, as with all built-in batteries, the lifespan on the TIP SE will depend on use.
+Unfortunately, as with all built-in batteries, the lifespan of the TIP SE will depend on its use.
 But with a sizable 500mAh battery, as long as you’re not using that turbo mode often, it should last many charging cycles.

-7. A reliable and straightforward flashlight: Streamlight Protac 1L-1AA Light
+Most reliable and straightforward: Streamlight Protac 1L-1AA Light

 Lumens: 350 │ Throw: 160m │ Run time: 14 hours on 40 lumens │ Battery: CR123 or AA

-Streamlight is a well-known brand among law enforcement, military, and tactical users.
-It makes reliable weapon lights and flashlights that can survive the elements and really take a beating, for a reasonable price.
+Streamlight is a well-known brand among law enforcement, military and tactical users.
+It makes reliable weapon lights and flashlights that can survive the elements and really take a beating, all for a reasonable price.

 With a CR123 battery, it can reach 350 lumens for 1.5 hours or 40 lumens for 14 hours.
 When using a regular AA battery, it lights up 150 lumens for 1.20 hours, or 40 lumens for 7.5 hours; although run times can be higher when using a lithium AA.
 It’s important to note that this model does not work with lithium-ion batteries such as 16340s or 14500s, even though they fit.
 The higher voltage can provoke overheating, risking serious injuries.

-Retailing for about $40 (and sometimes found for less than $30), the Streamlight’s durability, battery versatility, and lifetime warranty have made it a longstanding staple, even surrounded by new high-tech products.
-It’ll serve buyers well in any situation.
+Retailing for about $40 (and sometimes found for less than $30), the Streamlight’s durability, battery, versatility and lifetime warranty have made it a longstanding staple, even surrounded by new high-tech products.
+It’ll serve buyers well in virtually any situation.